dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2018-12-16-About-Indian-Secularism.md

 header:
      teaser: /assets/images/wiapost/5088-About-Indian-Secularism.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Indian Secularism](/assets/images/wiapost/5088-About-Indian-Secularism.jpg)

-## About Indian Secularism
+# About Indian Secularism

 I was thinking, as a society and as an individual
 how low we will go in our thinking?